eloquent/phony/doc/index.md

 A stubbed callback that has a first parameter named `$phonySelf`, regardless of the parameter's type, will receive the stub [self value] as the first argument.

-In the case of stubs created outside of a mock, this self value will be the callback passed to [`stub()`](#facade.stub), allowing recursive calls without creating an explicit reference to the callback:
+In the case of stubs created outside of a mock, this self value will be the stub itself, allowing recursive calls without creating an explicit reference to the
+callback:

 ```php
 $factorial = stub(